 Shark Jaws: “Exciting Underwater Video Terror”

-Shark Jaws is one of a few arcade games riding the wake of Spielberg’s fishy fiend, including Shark by U.S. Billiards, Maneater by PSE, Blue Shark by Midway, and Shark Attack by Pacific Novelty.
+Shark Jaws is just one of a few arcade games riding the sizeable wake of Spielberg’s fishy fiend, including Shark by U.S. Billiards, Maneater by PSE, Blue Shark by Midway, and Shark Attack by Pacific Novelty.
 Games by Apollo, a producer of video games for Atari’s later home game machine the VCS, comes under the steely gaze of Universal Pictures’ lawyers in 1982.
 The cartridge maker is persuaded to change the name of one of their products, Lochjaw.
 Company president Pat Roper isn’t happy about the forced change, insisting that the original title does not infringe on Universal’s Jaws properties, but feels it is just easier to avoid litigation and rename the game to Shark Attack.
 Universal fails to protest the new name, apparently not attracted by such chum.

 Sources (Click to view)